KeithTanMing/Ames-Housing-Prediction/README.md

 ## 3. Executive Summary

-Using the dataset till date, i have established a Linear Regression model with Ridge correction, that brought me to within a root mean squared error of 26,210 (on Kaggle).
-It suggests that selected features contained within the dataset are good indicators of the true market value price of a property, with certain accuracy.
+Using the dataset till date, i have established a Linear Regression model with Ridge correction, that brought me to within a root mean squared error of 26,210 (on Kaggle), with an R-Squared score of 0.89.
+It suggests that selected features contained within the dataset are good indicators (but not exhaustive) of the true market value price of a property, with certain accuracy.
 For the disection of the data, I used the following steps:

 A. Data Cleaning: Removal of anomalies found in both the test and train dataset, filling in null values with appropriate column statistics.